<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=5449063228504841&amp;ev=PageView&amp;noscript=1">

 How can data analytics benefit nonprofits?

-Remember that without data analysis, each step nonprofits take is in the dark.
-Your organization could be using the perfect fundraising appeal, reaching donors through their preferred communication channels, and targeting the proper segments with personalized outreach without referencing any data—but in reality, this is next to impossible.
+Without data analysis, nonprofits are operating in the dark.
 Even if you feel like you know your donors and their giving motivations like the back of your hand, an influx of new donors with different preferences and behaviors could derail your existing strategies.

 Data analytics helps nonprofits identify broad patterns among donors, track changes, and spot opportunities for growth.
 Whether your nonprofit is focused on growing its annual fund or expanding its pool of major donors, data analytics can help you:

-• Raise more money.
-By using data analytics to evaluate factors like retention rates and your donors’ giving lifecycles, you can develop ways to optimize your fundraising program.
-Segmenting donors by their interests, lifestyle, and channel preferences allows you to create personalized, targeted appeals.
-These appeals tend to be more effective, leading to bigger commitments from donors.
+• Raise more.
+Optimize your fundraising program by using data analytics to evaluate factors like retention rates and donors’ giving lifecycles.
+Segmenting donors by their interests, lifestyles, and channel preferences allows you to create personalized, targeted appeals that will improve donor relationships.

 • Upgrade more donors to mid-level giving.
-With a tool like GivingDNA, your nonprofit can quickly identify the donors that are primed and ready to upgrade to the next giving level.
-You can find these opportunities by blending your constituent data with third-party data containing philanthropic and giving affinity insights.
-You can also use the same data to identify the donors who would be receptive to becoming monthly donors.
+With a tool like GivingDNA, your nonprofit can quickly identify the donors who are primed and ready to upgrade to the next giving level.
+Find these opportunities by supplementing your constituent data with third-party data containing philanthropic and giving affinity insights.
+You can also use the same data to identify supporters who would be receptive to becoming monthly donors.

 • Find more major giving prospects.
 Taking a reactive approach to major gift prospecting (like adding prospects to your portfolio after they interact with your organization) can lead to missed opportunities to expand your pool of major donors.
-Instead, proactively engage promising prospects in donor stewardship strategies rather than waiting for them to make the first move.
-Use your data analytics tool to identify the prospects with the best combinations of wealth and giving affinity.
+Proactively engage promising prospects in donor stewardship strategies rather than waiting for them to make the first move.
+Use your data analytics tool to identify the prospects with the most ideal combinations of wealth and giving affinity.

 What are some important data points for nonprofits to reference?